-Use custom formulas in an Excel pivot table, to create calculated fields and calculated items.
+In an Excel pivot table, calculated fields and calculated items are custom formulas.

-There are a few general restriction on using formulas though:
+There are a few general restrictions on using pivot table formulas:

 After you create formulas in a pivot table, you can use a built-in command to create a list of all the formulas in a pivot table.